 It can be used to represent serenity, quality, and peacefulness to your audience depending on what industry your business is in.

 Most times when you think of the color green, you may think of nature.

-And some of the positive associations with green is it’s synonymous to health, freshness, and growth.
+And some of the positive associations with green are it’s synonymous with health, freshness, and growth.

 However, other times you may think of the color green you may think of money.

 Like we said before, the way you perceive colors is based on your personal preferences.
 But the actual business industry has a lot to do with it as well.